All Episodes

 I mean, that's just the beginning.

-Which means that if a civilian target is hit again, particularly New York City, Obama is toast, he's done.
+But what's happening here, this is an in-our face weakening of our security, which means that if a civilian target is hit again, particularly New York City, Obama is toast.

 The American people will tolerate a lot, but not a grotesque mishandling of security based on a contempt for your own country.